Clauric/Fishers-Iris-Dataset-Review/README.md

 As can be seen from the plot of the sepal widths, there are a number of outliers (which are 150% of the interquartile range).
 However, 50% of the data points, around the median value, exist within a very short range.
 In contrast, the 50% range for the petal widths and lengths has a far larger range below the median value.

-The scatter matrix shows a combination of both the scatter plots of the data points plotted against each other, as well as a line grapgh showing the distribution of the data plots, when plotted against itself.
+The scatter matrix shows a combination of both the scatter plots of the data points plotted against each other, as well as a line graph showing the distribution of the data plots, when plotted against itself.

 <p align="center"><img width="600" height="600" src="https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/Scatter_matrix_Entire_data.png"></p>

+As can be seen in the scatter plots above, there is a distinct split in the data, where the data seems to cluster in two different areas.
+This would suggest that there is a difference in measurements between the data for one of the irises, when compared to the other two.
+Additionally, the distribution graphs, show that while sepal widths and lengths seem to be normally distributed [2], the distribution of the petal widths and legths show bimodal distribution.
+This further reinforces the idea that there are 2 clusters in the data.

 # 3. Technical information